csitsociety/bit-bot/README.md

 **Examples:**
 `cancelrr rules 123456789`

-#### `s[student number]`

-Dm Bit your student number, and they will check if you have signed up for CSIT and give you a member role in Discord.

-**Examples:**
-`s1234567`

 ## Other Functions

 #### Welcome messages

-Bit welcomes new members to the server and also sends a DM to every new user with info about the server.
+Bit sends a log message to a channel when a user joins.
 The `intro_channel_id` variable will need to be set in the config file.

 #### Auto server icon rotation